Pumpapa/minimalmagic/content/SE/Mechanisms.md

 # Memory
 In principle, memory is capable of storing a large number of bytes.
 Every byte stored has a unique location called an **address**.
 If a laptop has 16GB of memory, the memory can hold 16\*1024\*1024 bytes.
 To address that many bytes there must be that many distinct addresses, so every address is (at least) a 24-bit number.

 A register is made from flip flops or latches, each of which consists of at least four transistors.
 Dynamic Ram is an improvement which requires only 1 transistor per bit.
-The downside is that every bit must be read and written frequently, or it would dagrade.
+The downside is that every bit must be read and written frequently, or it would degrade.
 DRAM chips have a circuit that refreshes all bits as long as they are powered.
 That is why normal RAM in your computer is emptied when you turn off the power.

 Memory has three inputs and one output.